w3f/Grants-Program/Growwr.md

 The final platform will consist of three main layers:

-**1. AI Work Intelligence Layer**
+**1. AI Work Intelligence Layer:**
- Powered by Growwr’s proprietary AI engines:
-- **TalentVerify™** – verifies identity, credentials, and skills using cross-referenced digital fingerprints, behavioral data, and social proofs.
-- **SmartMatch™** – uses AI to match verified talent with projects using performance, culture-fit, and skill data.
-- **PerformanceIQ™** – analyzes on-chain records and project outcomes to predict reliability and work quality.
+Uses Growwr’s AI systems (TalentVerify™, SmartMatch™, and PerformanceIQ™) to verify talent, match them with projects, and predict reliability.

-**2. Blockchain Trust Layer (Polkadot/Substrate Integration)**
+**2. Blockchain Trust Layer:**
-- **Decentralized Identity (DID)**: On-chain verified profiles for talent and businesses.
-- **Smart Escrow Contracts:** Automate milestones, delivery, and secure payments using Polkadot stable assets.
-- **Immutable Work Ledger**: Stores verified work transactions and performance metrics.
-- **Reputation Protocol**: Builds transparent reputation scores based on verified contributions.
+Integrates Polkadot for decentralized identity (DID), smart escrow payments using stable assets, and on-chain reputation tracking.

-**3. Application Layer (Web + API)**
+**3. Application Layer:**
-- Unified web platform and API suite for businesses and freelancers to hire, collaborate, and transact seamlessly — entirely on-chain.
+A seamless web and API interface enabling businesses and freelancers to hire, collaborate, and transact securely — fully powered by Polkadot.

 **Mockups / UI Components**